cldr-steven-matison/Streams-Processing-Hands-on-Lab/setup.md

  * Real Time Data Warehouse Data Hub (Impala/Kudu) : go01-aws-rtdm

 !!!
 TIP
-    Switch this repo branch to `goes-gold` and import the `SSB-CSP-HOL` project.
+    Switch this repo switch to the appropriate branch and import the `SSB-CSP-HOL` project.

     The source control integration with github is a valuable way to deliver projects across environments.
 There are branches for sandbox, goes-gold, and minikube which should import and operate with minimal setup.